sessionstar/oopsla20-artifact/README.md

     - Change [Line 23](https://github.com/sessionstar/oopsla20-artifact/blob/4061441dbdea9cb4ec7567af4e0efb2390174359/examples/HigherLower/HigherLower.scr#L23) by commenting ```n=x'``` (comment in Scribble is `//`)
     - Change [Line 30](https://github.com/sessionstar/oopsla20-artifact/blob/4061441dbdea9cb4ec7567af4e0efb2390174359/examples/HigherLower/HigherLower.scr#L30) from @'((n<x || n>x) && t=1)' to ```@'t=1'```

    Since we changed the protocol, new callback signatures have to be generated.
 Generate new callback signatures and compile:
  ```
  sessionstar HigherLower/HigherLower.scr HigherLower C
  mv GeneratedHigherLowerC.fst HigherLower/C
  make -C HigherLower/C main.ocaml.exe
  ```

-#### :exclamation:__Note__ on syntax discrepancies:
+#### ❗️__Note__ on syntax discrepancies:

 There are small syntax discrepancies between Scribble syntax and the paper.
 For details, see the [notes on Scribble syntax](#notes-on-scribble-syntax).

 ---

 #### <a name="other-examples"></a> 2.5 Run Through Other Examples (Optional)

 To build a selected example from Table 2: